singaround/songbook/songs/the-shores-of-hispaniola-the-shores-of-hispaniola.md

 songLine: They came in the night and their ships were as black as the ocean
 tags:
   - song
+  - non-male_writer
-  - slavery
+  - feminist
-  - west_indies
+  - post-2000
   - Nancy_Kerr
-  - non-male_writer
 date: 2019-03-31T16:16:29.604Z
 description: >-
   In 1562, [John